s1m0nS/QGIS-Regularize-Building-Footprints/README.md

 Note that the plugin supports other segmentations too that are in the appropriate image format.

 ### Input:
-- segmented image either in .PNG or .TIF
+- segmented image either in .png or .tif

 ### Output:
-- regularized image in .PNG or .TIF
+- regularized image in .png or .tif
-- vector file from regularization in .GPKG
+- vector file from regularization in .gpkg

 The GUI is presented below and the functionality is shown.

 Note that this repo is a work in progress, the expected working version is 24/06/2023.